AnnieMcMahon/wnc-hiking-hub-v3-db/README.md

 * Comment on hikes posted or joined
 * Access other users' profiles
 * Display a disclosure agreement upon registration
+* Optimize the app for mobile and tablet screens

 ## Long-Term Features
 * **Premium Membership**: Introduce a paid membership option and reserve some of the features below for premium users.